Board of Directors and Staff

 I was born and raised in Wilmington, Delaware.
 My education brought me around the U.S., including New Haven, CT, Washington, Chicago, IL, and Cambridge, MA.
 I finally established roots in Portland in the 2000s when I joined the gastroenterology staff at The Portland Clinic.
 I want to make my new hometown even better for me and my son.
 The Portland Clinic Foundation’s focus on local charities accomplishes that.
 As a doctor, I aim to improve the health of one patient at a time.
 Seeing the breadth and diversity among the grant recipients, I appreciate the foundation’s work in advancing my whole community’s health.
 It opens my eyes to many worthy nonprofits to which I would normally not be exposed.

-Laura Sage, MD
+Laura Bledsoe, MD

 Walt Smith, MD